pastorjeremywilson/SermonPrepDatabase/README.md

 Sermon Prep Database is a program to organize - and store for easy retrieval - your thoughts and research when preparing a sermon.

-# What's New in v.5.0.2?
+# What's New in v.5.0.3?
-Minor bug fix - Fixed crash when right-clicking inside an empty text edit area.
+- Standardized all text handling across each widget.
+- Many improvements to the spell-checking functions, preventing a newly-developed crash and increasing speed and reliability
+- Improved the printing functions.
+- Other improvements and bug fixes under the hood.

 # Why Sermon Prep Database?